client9/client9-website-2017/content/post/monospace-system-font-stack.md

 ### Monaco

 Monaco was the default monospace font for Mac, but has been superceeded by Menlo starting in 2009 with MacOS 10.6.
-While it is still available in MacOS 10.12.4, it is missing in iOS 10.3.1.
+As of MacOS 10.12.4 and iOS 10.3.1, it is still available so you could use it if you wanted (similar to Lucida Console).

 <p class="sample" style="font-family: monaco;">
 THE QUICK BROWN FOX JUMPED OVER THE LAZY DOG.<br>